A single-field-period quasi-isodynamic stellarator: The Near-Axis Expansion

 where $\phi$ is the standard cylindrical toroidal angle, $\mathbf e_R$ and $\mathbf e_Z$ are the standard cylindrical coordinate unit vectors and stellarator-symmetry is assumed.
 The form for $d$ chosen here is similar to the approach taken by \citet{Plunk2019}, with an added term proportional to the curvature of the magnetic axis,

 where $d_\kappa$ and $\overline d_i$ are constants.

 The equation for $\sigma$, \cref{eq:sigma_omng}, is solved using Newton iteration with a pseudo-spectral collocation discretization together with the constraint $\sigma(\phi=0)=\sigma_0$.
 In the following, the parameter $\sigma_0$ will be set to $0$ in order to enforce stellarator symmetry.
 If $\phi=0$ is not one of the grid points, this condition is imposed by interpolating $\sigma$ using pseudospectral interpolation.
-A uniform grid of $N_\phi$ points is used, with $\phi_j=(j+j_{shift}-1)2\pi/(N_\phi N_{fp})$ for $j=1 \ldots N_\phi$ and $j_{shift}=0$ and $1/3$ in the quasisymmetric and quasi-isodynamic cases, respectively.
-The discrete unknowns include the values of $\sigma$ on the $\phi$ grid and $\iota_0$.
+A uniform grid of $N_\phi$ points is used, with $\phi_j=(j+j_{shift}-1)2\pi/(N_\phi N_{fp})$ for $j=1 \ldots N_\phi$ and $j_{shift}=0$ and $1/3$ in the quasisymmetric and quasi-isodynamic cases, respectively. {The value of $j_{shift}=1/3$ is used to avoid points along the axis where the curvature reaches zero but different values of $j_{shift}$ could be used to achieve the same effect.} The discrete unknowns include the values of $\sigma$ on the $\phi$ grid and $\iota_0$.
 As a boundary condition, we impose periodicity in $\sigma$, with $\sigma(0)=\sigma(2\pi)=\sigma_0$, yielding a single value of $\iota_0$ and the function $\sigma(\phi)$ as solution.
-Finally, a conversion to cylindrical coordinates is performed in order to create VMEC and SPEC input files, and for visualization purposes using the non-linear method described in \citet{Landreman2019a}.
+Finally, a conversion to cylindrical coordinates is performed in order to create VMEC and SPEC input files and for visualization purposes using the non-linear method described in \citet{Landreman2019a} and by choosing a particular value for the radius $r$.